-The Guttmacher Institute is excited to announce Denise Nguyen and Madeline Stump as the recipients of the 2021 Cory L. Richards Memorial Scholarship.
-This year’s recipients were chosen from a pool of more than 200 outstanding applicants.
+The Guttmacher Institute is excited to announce Ileana López-Martínez and Mireya Rosas-Barajas as the recipients of the 2022 Cory L. Richards Memorial Scholarship.
+This year’s recipients were chosen from a pool of more than 100 outstanding applicants.

 About the Scholarship

-Named in honor of a leading figure in the field of sexual and reproductive health and rights whose remarkable career at the Guttmacher Institute spanned nearly four decades, the Cory L. Richards Memorial Scholarship reflects what was for Cory a deep commitment: mentoring and nurturing the professional growth of emerging leaders.
+Named in honor of a leading figure in the field of sexual and reproductive health and rights, the Cory L. Richards Memorial Scholarship reflects what was for Cory a deep commitment during his remarkable 38-year career at the Guttmacher Institute: mentoring and nurturing the professional growth of emerging leaders.
 The scholarship provides financial support to students seeking graduate degrees in public health or public policy with the intention of devoting their careers to advancing policy related to sexual and reproductive health and rights.

 Each year, up to two individuals are designated as the Cory L. Richards Scholars and are each awarded a one-time scholarship of $15,000 to support full-time graduate study at an accredited institution in the United States.
 In keeping with the Institute’s and Cory’s dedication to equalizing opportunity, priority is given to students with demonstrated financial need.